sign-language-translator/sign-language-translator/README.md

 - Waqas Bin Abbas for assistance in initial video data collection process.
 - Kamran Malik for setting the initial project scope, idea of motion transfer and connecting us with Hamza Foundation.
 - [Hamza Foundation](https://www.youtube.com/@pslhamzafoundationacademyf7624/videos) (especially Ms Benish, Ms Rashda & Mr Zeeshan) for agreeing to collaborate and providing their sign dictionary, hearing-impaired performers for data creation, and creating the text2gloss dataset.
-- [UrduHack](https://github.com/urduhack/urduhack) (espacially Ikram Ali) for their work on Urdu character normalization.
+- [UrduHack](https://github.com/urduhack/urduhack) for their work on Urdu character normalization.

 - [Telha Bilal](https://github.com/TelhaBilal) for help in designing the architecture of some modules.